 Mount Lookout Tavern has been around since 1921 and is widely known as MLT and the best East Side bar.
 They are a true neighborhood bar with happy hour and late-night menus available Monday through Friday.
 Did we mention they have the BEST smoked wings in the area?

 Photo credit: Mount Lookout Tavern

-Get in on the action on both sides of the river at O’ Byron’s in Cincinnati or Newport, Kentucky.
+Get in on the action on both sides of the river at O’ Bryon’s in Cincinnati or Newport, Kentucky.
 They serve up local beer and a wide variety of pub favorites.
 If you can’t decide, order a sampler platter or a big burger.

 West side Cincinnati sports bars

 With 18 taps and all the sports packages, Champions is known as Cincinnati’s best westside sports bar.
 Build your own burger and catch the game on one of their 19 high-def TVs.